 Location & Commute Time

-Both of these institutions are located less than two miles from the IES Abroad Center, near to or in the city center, and are easily accessible by bicycle and by Freiburg’s public transportation system.
-Commute times range from 10 to 30 minutes from IES Abroad-located housing.
+The school is located less than two miles from the IES Abroad Center and is easily accessible by bicycle and by Freiburg’s public transportation system.
+Commute times range from 10 to 30 minutes from IES Abroad-located housing

-The Jazz und Rock Schule host, sponsor, or advertise numerous concerts, festivals, and lectures each year.
+The Hochschule für Kunst, Design und Populäre Musik hosts, sponsors, and advertises numerous concerts, festivals, exhibitions, and lectures each year.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Freiburg, it will feel like home.